 Boeuf Bourguignon in Instant Pot

-- 6 Tbsp all purpose flour, divided (gluten flour if you are gluten sensitive)
+- 6 tablespoon all purpose flour divided (gluten-free flour if gluten sensitive)

 - 1 bay leaf

-- 1 tsp fresh thyme leaves or ½ tsp dried
+- 1 teaspoon fresh thyme leaves or ½ teaspoon dried

 - Dry the beef chunks well with paper towel.